Cointopay/WordPressEcommerce/README.md

 # Cointopay Payment Gateway for WP eCommerce
+Requires at least: 4

+Tested up to: 4.9.6

+Stable tag: 1.0

 ## Description
 Cointopay Payment Gateway for WP eCommerce, ** WP eCommerce ** is a free open-source WordPress Shopping Cart Plugin that lets customers buy your products, services and digital downloads online.